xkunwu/multicap/README.md

 # multicap
-a training project which captures static geometry using several Kinects
+> A training project which captures static geometry using 8 Kinects.